 On-board the Flight

-When making a booking with Singapore Airlines for your pet, you will have the option to have them go as checked baggage or in cargo.
+When making a booking with Singapore Airlines for pet travel, you will have the option to have them go as checked baggage or in cargo.
 Depending on the country you’re travelling to, they have specific restrictions when it comes to travelling with your pet.
 It’s best to check with them directly to make sure you’re up to date with what is allowed.

 Certain dog breeds are banned on Singapore Airlines for pet transportation.
-As with many airline providers, Singapore Airlines do not permit the travel of brachycephalic (snub-nose/flat-faced) dog breeds.
+As with many airline providers, Singapore Airlines does not permit the travel of brachycephalic (snub-nose/flat-faced) dog species.
 A few dogs that fit into this category are:

 - Boston & Pitbull Terrier

-There are a lot more breeds of dog that have made the list.
+There are a lot more dog breeds that have made the list.
 You should check this on their website or by giving them a call to see if your dog will be accepted.

 It’s important to note that most airline companies will not accept a travelling kennel that is not considered safe and secure.
 It’s best to think about using a kennel that is approved by the International Air Transport Association (IATA).
-You will need to make sure that there is sufficient room inside the kennel for your pet so that they can stand up, sit, lay down and turn around if they wish to.
-Depending on the length of your flight, your pet is going to be inside the container for a long time, so their comfort is really important.
+You will need to make sure that there is sufficient room inside the kennel for your pet so that they can stand up, sit, lay down, and turn around if they wish to.
+Depending on the length of your flight, your pet will be inside the container for a long time, so their comfort is really important.
 Also, the crate must come with food and water containers inside.
 Take a look at the IATA website if you’re unsure of a suitable kennel for your animal.

 If you’re travelling with multiple pets, they won’t be accepted if they aren’t in separate kennels.
 The only exception would be if you had puppies or kittens from the same litter that are over the age requirement of 3 months and weigh no more than 14kg combined.

-To make sure you’re well prepared, ensure that your pet’s passport is up to date with all the latest vaccination information, microchipping details and manufacturer, any import and export documents, and certifications that your pet poses no threat of rabies.
-If you’re going to be importing or exporting into/out of Singapore, you need to make sure you’ve applied for the correct Animal & Veterinary Service license.
+To make sure you’re well prepared, ensure that your pet’s passport is up to date with all the latest vaccination information and certifications that your pet poses no threat of rabies.
+If you’re going to be exporting or importing pets out/to Singapore, you need to make sure you’ve applied for the correct Animal & Veterinary Service license.
 You can read more about this on the Singapore Airlines website.

 You won’t be able to travel if your pet isn’t in good health or is not fit to travel on the day of departure.
-For pet travel on Singapore Airlines, make sure that your pet is sufficiently hydrated before the trip and a water container is supplied inside the travelling kennel.
+For pet travel on Singapore Airlines, make sure that your pet is sufficiently hydrated before the trip and that a water container is supplied inside the travelling kennel.
 You can also place one small toy inside to make your pet feel more comfortable for the duration of the flight.
 Be sure to put the name of your pet on the outside of the container.

 The cost of pet travel on Singapore Airlines can vary depending on the pet’s size, breed, age, and specific flight itinerary.
 Depending on the amount of luggage you already have, your pet may be included in the free luggage allowance.
-However, if you exceed this you will need to pay separately for the additional weight as this is how the cost of your pet is worked out.
+However, if you exceed this, you will need to pay separately for the additional weight, as this is how the cost of your pet is worked out.
 The route will also be factored into the amount you will pay.
 If you’re travelling in or out of Singapore, you may need to pay additional charges which are available to view on the airline company’s website.

 Current flight deals can be viewed on their website.
 However, for a booking with a pet, you will need to make a call directly to the booking office.

-Singapore airlines request that you book at least 2 weeks in advance if you’re travelling with your pet to make it as stress-free as possible.
+Singapore Airlines request that you book at least 2 weeks in advance if you’re travelling with your pet to make it as stress-free as possible.
 You can do this by getting in touch with your local Singapore Airlines office.
-At this stage, they will request all the information relating to your pet such as the breed, age, name, colour, and weight.
+At this stage, they will request all the information relating to your pet, such as the breed, age, name, colour, and weight.
 For travel booking to relocate your pet to Singapore, contact us for arrangements!